Skeens Lab Staff

 Adelaide.Booze@NationwideChildrens.org

-Adelaide Booze is a 2023 graduate of University of Vermont, where she studied psychology and neuroscience and gained valuable experience in research spanning from social psychology to pediatric psychology.
-Looking for opportunities to grow her research skills, she became a clinical research coordinator in the Skeens Lab where she is responsible for recruitment, data collection, data management, academic writing and research dissemination.
-In the future, she hopes to pursue intervention research related to the promotion of positive resilience in children.
-Her long-term goal is to obtain a doctorate in clinical psychology to help develop interventions to improve the lives of adolescents and young adults.
+Adelaide Booze is a 2023 graduate of the University of Vermont, where she earned her BA in psychology and neuroscience.
+Seeking an opportunity to further her research skills, she became a clinical research coordinator in the Skeens Lab, where she is responsible for recruitment, study management, data collection/analysis and dissemination.
+In the future, she hopes to pursue research related to children's quality of life, mental health and resilience.
+Her long-term goal is to obtain a doctorate in clinical psychology to help develop evidence-based interventions to improve the well-being of adolescents and young adults.

 Nationwide Children's Research Staff, Bianca Franklin